webduvet/firebase-mapper/README.md

 but it can contain denormalized parts from primary object, or other informative objects like counters.
 Reference object can't be refered again by another reference.

+##### update
+set the flag to live and all assignments like `object.item = value` will be propagated to firebase, and the event `update` will be triggered the same will apply otjer way around. if the prop is set with flag `live` the update on firebase will trigger the update inside the object it will update the value and trigger the event `new_content`
+better:
+two flags

+	watch_remote: BOOL
+	watch_local: BOOL

+if true the object will be synchronyzing with FB if the synchrozisation fails for varoius reasons the coresponding event is fired like `lost_connection`

 ## example
 ### simple user object